-Student Teaching Eva luation Conference Form

-Fall Quarter Spring Quarter mic fina l-term ll

-PERFORMANCE ASSESSMI ENT OF TEACHER CANDIDATE

-(name of Te acher Candidate)

-for the time period (starting data) through (ending date)

-(starting date) (ending date)

-in the grade(s)/classroom(s) of

-Cooperating Teacher- -Mentor in the subject area(s)

-of

-completion of the eva Rubric.
-The signature luation of the Teacher Cand -Mentor and the College Supervisor indicate idate based on the MIT Student Teaching Assessn idicates that he or she was present and participated itor and the College Faculty.

-shared with the Teach Teacher-Mentor and/ ner Candidate.
-For the final e eeding attention or improvement have been noted a evaluation any written concerns by the Cooperating ding the Teacher Candidate not meeting minimum are attached. g

-Cooperating Teache r-Mentor: Date:

-College Faculty: Date:
+S tudent Teaching Eva aluation Co nference Form Fall Quarter Spring Quarter mi fin d-term al - PE ERFORMANCE ASSESSM ENT OF TEAC HER CANDIDATE (name of T eacher Candidate ) for the time period (starting date) through (ending date) Cooperating Mentor Te acher in the subject area(s) of · of the evaluation of the The signature of the Tea Teacher Candidate based on the MIT St that he or she ne College Faculty indicate completion rudent Teaching Assessment Rubric. was present and participated in the ge Faculty. shared with the Teacher Mentor Teacher and/or Candidate.
+For the final evaluation any ding the Teach on or improvement have been noted and written concerns by the Cooperating her Candidate not meeting minimum Cooperating Mentor Te eacher: Date: College Faculty: Date: Teacher-Candidate: Date: